Jack Curran (broadcaster): Other professional activities

 Curran acted in a number of films, including Days of Hope, Willie Grows Up and various National Film Board releases.
-Later he had roles in Gas and Visiting Hours.
-He also worked on stage in Sabrina, The Rainmaker and The Ladie's not for Burning, for the Montreal Repertory Theatre.
+Later he had roles in Gas (1981 film) and Visiting Hours (film).
+He also worked on stage in Sabrina, The Rainmaker and The Lady's Not For Burning, for the Montreal Repertory Theatre.

 Curran acted as MC and Toastmaster for the Montreal Sports Celebrity Dinner for twelve years.
 He also MC'd in both official languages at public functions, including the Olympic Ball, Le Bal des Enfants du Monde, the Cedars Cancer Aid Golf Tournament, The Province of Quebec Society for Crippled Children Media Tournament, The Alouettes-Concordes Alumnus Tournament and many charitable events.
 He was also a guest speaker at meetings of various groups and societies.

 Retirement and death

 In 1998 Curran retired to Cornwall, Ontario.
-He died on July 9, 2003 in Ottawa of complications due to cancer.
+He died on July 9, 2003, in Ottawa of complications due to cancer.